bigfishfastswimer/anzx-test-b/README.md

 ---
 ### Prerequisite:

-- Run the commands on local laptop with `make` and `docker` installed
+- Run the commands on local laptop with dependencies"
+  - `make`
+  - `docker`

 ### Build
 _Select your own image tag_ :